twhiston/tw.gl.repl/README.md

 `new Function('k', 'ctx', funcString)`), it can be a function from whatever context is passed in (in the case of this application it is an instance of `REPLManager`), or it can be a reference to a custom function.

+There is one "special" keycode which is not defined in config, this is the binding for 'ignore_keys'.
+This is hardcoded to `option+d` which is keycode 8706.
+This needs to be handled outside of the javascript because you want to be able to re-enable the keys.
+You can change this binding by sending the message `ignore_keys_id` and the keycode id that you want.

 #### Binding a simple function